Trade Stock Indices

 20 Period Moving Average Strategy

-A trader can choose a moving average to trade with based on the chart timeframe that they use for trading; a trader might choose the moving average to trade 1 minute chart, 1 hour chart, 4 hour chart, day chart or even weekly chart.
+One can choose a moving average to trade with based on the chart time frame that they use for trading: a trader might choose the moving average to trade 1 minutes trading chart, 1 hour chart, 4 H chart, daily chart or even week chart.

-Moving average indicator is oftenly used to measure strength of trends.
-The data of the moving average is precise & its output as a line can be customized to the preferences of a trader.
+Moving average is oftenly used to estimate momentum of trends.
+The data of the moving average is precise & its output as a line can be customized to the preference of a indices trader.

-Using the moving average indicator is one of the basic strategies to generate buy and sell signals which are used to trade in direction of the trend, since the moving average indicator is a lagging indicator and a trend following indicator.
-The Moving average indicator as a lagging indicator means that moving average will tend to give late signals as opposed to leading indicators.
-However, the Moving average indicator as a lagging indicator gives more accurate stock signals and is less prone to whipsaws compared to leading indicators.
+Using the moving average indicator is one of the basic strategies to generate buy & sell signals which are used to trade in the direction of the price trend, since the moving average indicator is a lagging indicator & a trend following indicator.
+The Moving average indicator as a lagging technical indicator means that Moving Average tends to generate late and lagging signals as opposed to leading indicators.
+However, the MAs Moving Averages indicator as a lagging indicator gives more accurate stock signals & is less prone to whipsaw signals compared and analyzed to leading technical indicators.

-Traders select the moving average period to use when trading with this moving average indicator depending on the type of trading style method they use: short term, medium term and long term.
+Traders select and choose the moving average period to use when trading with this moving average indicator depending on the type of trading style method they use: short term, medium term & long term.

 • Short term trading: 20 Period Moving Average Strategy

-• Medium term trading: 50 Period Moving Average Strategy
+• Medium term trading: 50 Period Moving Average MA Strategy

 • Long term trading: 100 Period Moving Average Strategy

-Short term moving averages are sensitive to stock price action and can identify trend signals faster than the long term moving averages.
-Shorter term moving averages are also more prone to trading whipsaws compared to long term moving averages.
+Short term moving averages are sensitive to stock price action and can identify trend signals faster than the long-term moving averages.
+Shorter term moving averages are also more prone to trading whipsaw signals compared and analyzed to long term moving averages.

-Long term moving averages help to avoid whipsaws, but are slower in identifying new trends and reversals.
+Longterm moving averages help to avoid fake outs, but are slower in identifying new trends & reversals.

-Because long term moving averages calculate the average using more stock price data points, the long term moving average does not reverse as fast as a short term moving average and it is slow to catch the changes or reversals in the trend.
-However the longer term moving average is better when the trend stays in force for a longer time.
+Because long-term moving averages calculate the price average using more stock price data points, the long-term moving average does not reverse as fast as a short term moving average & it is slow to catch the changes or reversals in the trend.
+However the longer term moving average is better when the market trend stays in force for a longer time.

-The task of a trader is to find a moving average period which will spot trends as early as possible while at the same time avoiding fake out signals -indices whipsaws.
-As a trader you will need to first test different moving average periods before deciding which moving average period is best suited for your trading style method based on the results of the testing that you will do using different moving averages.
+The task of a trader is to find a moving average period that will spot trends as early as possible while the same time avoiding fake out signals -indices whipsaws.
+As a trader you will need to first test different moving average periods before deciding which moving average period is best fitted for your trading style method based on the results of the testing which you will do using different moving averages.

 MA Period Strategy

-Moving average indicator is a trend following indicator that is used by traders for three things:
+Moving average indicator is a market trend following indicator that is used by traders for 3 things:

-• Identifying the beginning of a new trend
+• Spotting the beginning of a new trend

 • Measure the sustainability of the new trend

-• Identify the end of a trend & signal a trend reversal
+• Identify the end of a trend & signal a market trend reversal

-On the moving average example explained and illustrated below - the blue line represents a 20 period moving average, which acts to smooth out the volatility of the price action.
+On the moving average illustration explained & illustrated and shown below - the blue line represents a 20 period moving average, which acts to smooth out the volatility of the price action.

-100 Period Moving Average Strategy - Moving Average Period Strategy - 20 Period Moving Average Stock Index Strategy
+100 Period Moving Average MA Strategy - Moving Average MA Period Strategy - 20 Period Moving Average MA Index Trading Strategy

-100 Period Moving Average Strategy - Moving Average Period Strategy - Moving Average Strategy
+100 Period Moving Average MA Strategy - Moving Average MA Period Strategy - Moving Average MA Strategy

 The moving average is calculated as an average of stock price using the most recent stock price data point -indices periods.